talk2MeGooseman/github-actions-example/README.md

     - uses: ./.github/actions/test-action # Tell it to run out JS Action
 ```
 - Commit the file on Github

 > Since we just made our workflow file and it triggers on `push`.
 Github should actually attempt to run our workflow and trigger our JavaScript action.
 Let's go check it out!

 ## Checking Executed Workflows
 - On the top bar next to `Pull Requests` click on `▶️ Actions`

 > This page will look completely different since that last time we visited it.
 Since we now have a workflow, it will display the history of our workflow runs.

 > In the table for `All Workflows` you should see a job called `CI` that is currently running or has completed (depending on how fast you got to this page after committing the workflow.

 - Click on name `CI` to view the workflow details.

 > You will see a UI displaying the various steps your workflow went through during is execution process.

 - Click on `Run /./.github/actions/test-action` if its not already expanded.

 > If the step has completed executing it will be expanded showing you what is going on during that step.
 If it has been completed it will be collapsed.

 - You should see our console log of `Hello World!`

-Congratulations you just made your on JavaScript Github Action and Workflow to run it!!!!!
+Congratulations you just made your own JavaScript Github Action and Workflow to run it!!!!!

 ## Support Using Packages in JavaScript Actions
 Doing a plain console log is nice and all but its looking kinda plain.
 Lets spice it up a little by giving the "Hello World" some flair.
 By using `Boxen` package to put our "Hello World" in a nice box to make it feel more official.